 David Fishman, MD discusses the importance of Mount Sinai's Ovarian Cancer Early Detection Program.

 January is cervical cancer awareness month, part of a global initiative to promote regular pap smears and to eradicate cervical cancer.
-"This is a cancer that we can prevent and eventually wipe out through early detection," says Dr. Linus Chuang from The Mount Sinai Medical Center.
+"This is a cancer that we can prevent and eventually wipe out through early detection," says Dr. Linus Chuang from The Mount Sinai Health System.
 Learn More

 Division of Gynecologic Oncology